elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

             print("Go deeper: ", query_result['DocumentURI'])
 ```

-Bring all the code together we *Build your own knowledge base with multilingual Q&A powered by generative AI*
+Bring all the code together and *Build your own knowledge base with multilingual Q&A powered by generative AI*

 ```python
 text = "Que es S3?"